scc-pi/addrsheff/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of addrsheff is to …
+addrsheff is an R package.
+The goal is to help with address data e.g. postcodes.

 ## Installation